the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.42 Water Activities -- General
 ------------------------------------
 a.
 Members taking part in any water activity (those which take place on or in the water) must be able to demonstrate to a suitable person their ability to swim 50 metres in clothing and equipment appropriate to the activity (where a buoyancy aid or life jacket is worn for the activity this may be used for the demonstration) and keep afloat for five minutes.
-Anyone unable to meet these requirements is classified as a non-swimmer and must follow Rule 9.42(b).
+Anyone unable to meet these requirements is classified as a non-swimmer and must follow :rule:`9.42(b)`.

 b.
 A non-swimmer may take part in water activities, at the discretion of the person in charge, only if certain precautions are taken;

    * any non-swimmer must wear a lifejacket or buoyancy aid of approved design and be in the charge of an adult (this does not apply for swimming, paddling or activities near water).
    * there must be no more than one non-swimmer in any craft, unless a one-to-one ratio is maintained (one competent adult to one non-swimmer).
-   * in the case of single-handed craft this should only be on C or B1 Waters (see Rule 9.44 (b)) with supervision on a one-to-one basis (one competent adult to one non-swimmer).
+   * in the case of single-handed craft this should only be on C or B1 Waters (see :rule:`9.44(b)`) with supervision on a one-to-one basis (one competent adult to one non-swimmer).
-   * Where non-swimmers are taking part in swimming activities (as defined in Rule 9.50) they must be under the direct supervision of an adult in the water.
+   * Where non-swimmers are taking part in swimming activities (as defined in :rule:`9.50`) they must be under the direct supervision of an adult in the water.
 This must not exceed two nonswimmers to one adult.

 c.
 The above conditions do not apply when below decks, protected in larger vessels or when using recognised forms of public transport.

 Rule 9.43 Life Jackets and Buoyancy Aids
 ----------------------------------------
 a.
-All members taking part in water activities (excluding scuba diving, snorkelling, surfing, swimming and paddling (as defined in rule 9.49)) must wear an EC approved buoyancy aid or lifejacket appropriate to the activity, weather conditions, size of the participant.
+All members taking part in water activities (excluding scuba diving, snorkelling, surfing, swimming and paddling (as defined in :rule:`9.49`)) must wear an EC approved buoyancy aid or lifejacket appropriate to the activity, weather conditions, size of the participant.
 This does not apply when below decks.
 Further guidance can be found in `FS120603 Water Safety (incorporating Lifejackets and Buoyancy Aids) <https://www.scouts.org.uk/volunteers/running-your-section/programme-guidance/general-activity-guidance/general-water-activities/water-safety-incorporating-lifejackets-and-buoyancy-aids/>`__.

 b.
 The person in charge of any water activity must ensure that the lifejackets and buoyancy aids being used are fit for purpose and suitable for the activity on each occasion that it is used.

 Rule 9.44 Classification of Waters
 ----------------------------------
 a.
-All waters used for Scouting activities must be classified as C, B1, B2, B3 or A in accordance Rule 9.44b.
+All waters used for Scouting activities must be classified as C, B1, B2, B3 or A in accordance :rule:`9.44(b)`.

 b.
 Water class definitions;